reeyarn/WhisperPlay/README.md

 ```
 ## Acknowledgments

-We would like to express our gratitude to the following projects for their contributions and inspiration:
+I would like to express our gratitude to the following projects for their contributions and inspiration:

+- Cursor, Anthropic, devv.ai, and all the other AI code editors and services that help me to build this app.
 - [whisper_mlx @ ml-explore](https://github.com/ml-explore/): Apple's MLX for MacOS to run OpenAI's Whisper.
 - [fast_whisper](https://github.com/SYSTRAN/faster-whisper/): A project to run efficient transcription processing with CUDA.